officialnico/py-tutorial/open_sesame.md

 first we have to make sure that the file is in the same folder as the script

-for this example let's open and get the data from example filename 'numbers.csv' and lets take that string data (it will always be a string when using open), and put it in a variable.
+for this example let's open and get the data from 'numbers.csv' and lets take that string data (it will always be a string when using open), and put it in a variable.

 ```
 file = open('numbers.csv','r')